celestiaorg/optimism/op-celestia/readme.md

 # op-celestia-indexer

-The `op-celestia-indexer` is a service that indexes L2 block locations on the Celestia Data Availability (DA) layer.
-It tracks where L2 blocks are stored on Celestia by parsing batch transactions and maintaining a mapping between L2 block numbers and their corresponding Celestia locations.
+The `op-celestia-indexer` is a service that indexes L2 block locations on both Celestia DA and Ethereum DA.
+It tracks where L2 blocks are stored by parsing batch transactions and maintaining a mapping between L2 block numbers and their corresponding DA locations.

 ## Overview

 When using Celestia as the DA layer for Optimism, L2 batch data (frames) are posted to Celestia instead of being included as calldata in L1 transactions.
-Instead, L1 transactions contain a 40-byte reference:
+L1 transactions contain:
-- 1 byte version marker (`0xce`)
-- 8 bytes Celestia block height (little-endian)
-- 32 bytes commitment hash
+- OP Stack Alt-DA format: version byte (`0x01`) + commitment type + DA layer byte (`0x0c`) + 8 bytes height + 32 bytes commitment

+When using Ethereum DA, L2 batch data is included as calldata in L1 transactions with frame version byte `0x00`.

-The indexer service monitors L1 batch inbox transactions for Celestia references, fetches the corresponding frame data from Celestia, parses frames to determine which L2 blocks they contain, maintains an index mapping L2 block numbers to Celestia locations, and provides an RPC API to query L2 block locations.
+The indexer service monitors L1 batch inbox transactions, determines the DA type based on the version byte, fetches the corresponding frame data from Celestia or L1 calldata, parses frames to determine which L2 blocks they contain, maintains an index mapping L2 block numbers to DA locations, and provides an RPC API to query L2 block locations.

 ## CLI Flags